Welcome To the Free Website Design Tutorial!

 There are a lot of different ways to build websites.
 For years people could only design websites with traditional HTML.
 But on May 23, 2003 website design was changed forever with the launch of WordPress.

 WordPress is a platform that enables you to set up a professional looking website on the internet.
 The best part?
-It is completely FREE!
-(OK the platform itself is free, but more on that in a few seconds.)
+The WordPress platform is 100% FREE!
+(OK the platform itself is free, but you do need to register a domain and buy hosting.)

 Like they say, millions of people can’t be wrong!
 I’ve personally used WordPress to build my own websites since 2009.

 I feel like I need to let you know that it is not just bloggers on a small level that use WordPress for their websites.
 Below are some of the brands that use WordPress.

 In this WordPress website design tutorial, I have put all the content together for beginners.
 Follow along step by step and make your own website today.

 When it comes to building a website, it is always best to streamline your time.
 I have put together a checklist at http://WebDesignPDF.com that will help you with the process.
 Follow along with the PDF as we go through the steps to build your own website.